 The scenery in the Harper valley was amazing.
-Again we were surrounded by mountains on all sides, including the Craigeburn range to the East, and Mount Gargus and Mount Oakden ahead.
+Again we were surrounded by mountains on all sides, including the Craigieburn range to the East, and Mount Gargus and Mount Oakden ahead.
 Again some peaks had a light dusting of snow.

 Towards Lake Coleridge

 As we neared the road towards Lake Coleridge, a huge wind blew up.
 We could see dust being blown high into the air ahead of us.
 It was difficult to walk for being buffeted around!
-We knew rain was coming in from the recent forecasts in Arthur’s pass, and saw it appear from the West.
+We knew rain was coming in from the recent forecasts in Arthur’s Pass and saw it appear from the West.